sanamedio/log-of-learning/notes-19-oct-2018.md

 ### 22 - coroutine with single source and multiple targets

 - (yield) is the place where anything sent to this coroutine goes; and using target.send we pass that value to multiple target coroutines
+- [ ] Is it possible to take multiple source yield in a non-conflicting way apart from just depending on their order?

 ```python
 @coroutine